14.02.23

-Over the past 4 months, social entrepreneurship consultancy SoJo worked closely with YBI’s Social and Green Entrepreneurship Lead and a working group of five YBI members – Hatch Enterprise (UK), Fetola (South Africa), Positive Planet (France), KIZ (Germany) and Youth Business Spain – to co-create a practical toolkit to support young and underserved entrepreneurs in integrating sustainable practices into their businesses as part of YBI’s programme supported by JPMorgan Chase.
+Over the past 4 months, social entrepreneurship consultancy SoJo worked closely with YBI’s Social and Green Entrepreneurship Lead and a working group of five YBI members – Hatch Enterprise (UK), Fetola (South Africa), Positive Planet (France), KIZ (Germany) and Youth Business Spain – to co-create a practical sustainability toolkit to support young and underserved entrepreneurs in integrating sustainable practices into their businesses as part of YBI’s programme supported by JPMorgan Chase.

 In this blog, SoJo Co-Founder and Managing Director Ellen Martin reflects on the toolkit development process and the significance of supporting underserved small business owners on their sustainability journey.